Furneux Pelham

-Furneux Pelham or Furneaux Pelham /ˌfɝːnəks ˈpɛləm/ is a village and civil parish in Hertfordshire, England.
-The village is one of the Pelhams, part of an early medieval larger swathe of land known as Pelham including Brent Pelham to the north and Stocking Pelham to the east and north-east.
+Furneux Pelham /ˌfɝːnəks ˈpɛləm/, also spelt Furneaux Pelham, is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It is one of three neighbouring parishes called Pelham which likely formed a single territory in medieval times, the others being Brent Pelham to the north and Stocking Pelham to the north-east.
+The village lies 4 miles east of Buntingford, its post town.
+At the 2021 census the parish had a population of 524.

 The village is largely linear covering much of the width of the parish from east to west and is buffered by gently sloped fields with some woodland to all sides.
 It is known for its ford (Violet's Lane) to the northeast along the upper Ash which is over 1 km long traversable by 4x4 enthusiasts most of the year and in the periods of least flow by experienced off-road motorcyclists.